-We perform surgery to correct Plantar Fasciitis as a last-resort option when all more conservative treatment modalities have failed.
-The procedure involves making incisions in the plantar fascia ligament or detaching the ligament from your heel bone to relieve tension, either via open or endoscopic surgery.
+Surgery to correct Plantar Fasciitis is performed as a last-resort option when all more conservative treatment modalities have failed.
+Plantar Fasciitis Surgery involves making incisions in the plantar fascia ligament or detaching the ligament from the heel bone to relieve tension.
+This is done either via open or endoscopic surgery.

 Heel spurs are found in 50 percent of those with plantar fasciitis, although the mechanism with which they produce fascial damage is unclear.
 Systemic diseases such as diabetes mellitus and rheumatic disease have also been linked to plantar fasciitis as they lead to changes in the muscular and bony structure of the feet.

 Obesity, sudden weight gain, prolonged standing or weight-bearing and overtraining in runners are risk factors for plantar fasciitis.
 Other risk factors include flat feet and reduced dorsiflexion (upward flexion of ankle).